jawira/skeleton/README.md

 Skeleton files are located at [resources/warehouse/]().

-Currently the following files can be installed trough executable:
+Currently, the following files can be installed trough executable:

 <!--tree:start-->
 ```